koerding/testing/test.md

 | **3.
 Building a Reliable SOP & Empowerment** | How to construct a good SOP and the need for continuous improvement. | Drafting a simple SOP and suggesting improvements. | The award-winning lab story and the junior lab member's success story. |

-Sure, let's begin by constructing the table for the longer 3-hour version of the course, and then I'll provide the shorter 45-minute version.

-## Table 1: Course Outline for "Using Emerging Technologies to Improve Rigor and Transparency" (3-hour version)
+# Using Emerging Technologies to Improve Rigor and Transparency

 | Title | Short Summary | Potential Student Activity | Super Cool Example |
 |-------|---------------|----------------------------|--------------------|